 Things That Can Go Wrong During a Rebrand

-Rebranding has the potential to attract new customers and increase market share, but it can also be a risky move.
+Rebranding can attract new customers and increase market share, but it can also be risky.
 Without a well-planned strategy, companies risk losing the value of their brand, losing loyal customers, and reducing their brand equity.
 There are several common rebranding mistakes that companies make during the rebranding process.

 Incomplete Research

-Without thoroughly understanding the target audience’s wants, needs, and perceptions of the existing brand, there is a strong possibility that the newly developed brand identity will fail to resonate and connect with customers truly.
+Without thoroughly understanding the target audience’s wants, needs, and perceptions of the existing brand, there is a strong possibility that the newly developed brand identity will fail to resonate with customers.

 Surface-level research may lead a company to rebrand for the wrong reasons or miss opportunities to position the brand better that deeper audience insights could uncover.
-It can result in new messaging, visuals, and branding not communicating the value proposition because critical perspectives and insights were not learned during the research.
+It can result in new messaging, visuals, and branding that do not communicate the value proposition because critical perspectives and insights were not learned during the research.

-As a result, the rebrand may not improve important metrics like brand awareness, perception, and loyalty due to missing the audience’s point of view in shaping the new brand.
+As a result, the rebrand may not improve key metrics such as brand awareness, perception, and loyalty because it missed the audience’s point of view in shaping the new brand.
 Incomplete research also risks alienating existing customers or failing to attract new customers to the brand.

 It could increase costs in the long term if modifications are needed later due to research gaps.
 Overall, insufficient upfront research damages brand credibility and risks a lower return on investment from the rebrand since metrics may not be positively impacted without comprehensive audience research guiding decision-making.